MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsHuntGroup.md

 ```

 ### -WhatIf
 The WhatIf switch causes the command to simulate its results.
 By using this switch, you can view what changes would occur without having to commit those changes.

-PARAMVALUE: SwitchParameter
+This parameter is reserved for Microsoft internal use only.

 ```yaml
 Type: SwitchParameter